BTS: Don’t Bother to Knock

 Finally, directing duties fell to Roy Ward Baker.
 An Englishman in his mid-thirties, he had sharpened his skills in the British film industry, working initially on wartime documentaries and later feature films.
 Recently contracted by Fox, Don’t Bother to Knock would be his first wholly American-made picture.

 Morning Departure, a tense submarine drama helmed by Roy Ward Baker and starring John Mills, caught Zanuck’s attention in 1950.
 Always on the hunt for new talent, the mogul brought Baker over to Fox on a three year contract.
-His first assignment was I’ll Never Forget You, a period fantasy shot in the U.K.
+His first assignment was The House in the Square, a period fantasy shot in the U.K. starring Tyrone Power.

 Like Zanuck, Baker harbored serious misgivings about the casting of Marilyn Monroe.
 He thought her too physically mature to play a frail, mentally-ill babysitter, and furthermore, he saw her as generally inexperienced.
 Interviewed decades later, he would reveal that, despite his feelings he understood that DBTK could have been something akin to a last chance for her.
 He noted that, at the time, she had been in about fifteen motion pictures without really “breaking out,” in a traditional sense.
 So, if this opportunity failed to garner significant accolades, her career could have run its course then and there.